norku/100-days-of-code/log.md

 **Today's Progress**: Started to learn Python on Kaggle

 **Thoughts**: Python is much easier to read than JavaScript which is a nice change without it being completely different from other bits of coding language I know!

+### Day 20: September 8, 2019

+**Today's Progress**: Learned Python Booleans and Conditional

+**Thoughts**: Had a bit lazy day meeting friends and all

+### Day 21: September 9, 2019

+**Today's Progress**: Python Lists and Loops

+**Thoughts**: For some reason wrapping my mind around the loops has been really hard.
+A couple of times I tried a some sort of JavaScript solution but that didn't work out (surprise surprise!)

+### Day 22: September 10, 2019

+**Today's Progress**: Finished Lists and Loops (or rather gave up for now) and tried to learn about Strings.

+**Thoughts**: "Easy enough" I thought, then faced the problem of trying to find a certain string from an array.
+Why is my brain not working?